How to Prevent Errors and Improve Usability

 attribute and provide clear visual indicators.
 Do not rely solely on color to indicate required fields.

-Number five: Ensure error messages are descriptive
+Number Five: Ensure error messages are descriptive

 Instead of "Invalid input," explain what needs to be corrected (e.g., "Password must be at least 8 characters").
 Error messages should appear next to the affected field.

-Number six: Allow people to confirm before submitting critical actions
+Number Six: Allow people to confirm before submitting critical actions

 Require confirmation before deleting an account, making a purchase, or submitting irreversible changes.
 Provide a "Cancel" option alongside confirmation buttons.

-Number seven: Enable undo for destructive actions
+Number Seven: Enable undo for destructive actions

 Allow people to reverse deletions or major actions when possible.
-Example: Show an "Undo" button after deleting an item.

-Number eight: Use accessible error indicators
+Number Eight: Use accessible error indicators

 Pair error messages with icons or text labels, not just color.
-Example: Show an "X" icon along with "This field is required."

-Number nine: Prevent session timeouts from causing data loss
+Number Nine: Prevent session timeouts from causing data loss

 Warn people before a session expires and allow them to extend it.
 Auto-save form data whenever possible.

-Number ten: Test with real users and assistive technologies
+Number Ten: Test with real users and assistive technologies

 Use screen readers to verify that error messages are properly announced.
 Ensure all error-handling features work with keyboard-only navigation.